Say NO to oil & gas companies

 - You may regret not to have supported the transition to renewable energy.

-FMG Insurance recently said they will not insure farms with fracking operations onsite : “Our Underwriters have confirmed we exclude cover of Fracking and anything related to this activity.
+Note: FMG Insurance has said they would not insure farms with fracking operations onsite : “Our Underwriters have confirmed we exclude cover of Fracking and anything related to this activity.
 Fracking is outside of FMG’s preferred risk profile and is not something we would be willing to cover as we do not insure any risks relating to the mining industry.”
 (2 Sept 2013)

-The Lock the Gate movement is going strong in Australia where landowners are organized to refuse access to oil/gas/mining companies to their land.
-Read the many media story on Lock the Gate president Drew Hutton’s visit to NZ in Aug/Sept, such as “Best Coal under Best Land” and “Resisting oil’s hard sell“.
+The Lock the Gate movement is going strong in Australia where landowners are organized to refuse access to oil/gas/coal mining companies to their land.